 The image is automatically analyzed after uploading.
-The analysis takes about one and a half minutes.
+The analysis takes about one and a half minute.
 The processing time will be improved significantly in the future.
-The analysis creates four files with the names xyz_evaluation.png, xyz_evaluation.txt, xyz_evaluation.csv and xyz_evaluation_de.csv for each uploaded image with the name xyz.jpg.
+The analysis creates each uploaded image xyz.jpg four files xyz_evaluation.png, xyz_evaluation.txt, xyz_evaluation.csv and xyz_evaluation_de.csv.

 The method of [ESHSRG12] tries to simulate the manual sieving process.
 It considers sieves of 10 fixed mesh sizes between 0.25 mm and 5.6 mm.
-It tries to calculate the weight of all particls which would remain in a siev of a certain mesh size if the particles of the chewing sample would be separated by manual sieving.
+It tries to calculate the weight of all particles which would remain in a sieve of a certain mesh size if the particles of the chewing sample would be separated by manual sieving.

 The particles are assigned to the mesh sizes of the sieves depending on the following conditions for the min feret diameter and the 2-dimensional area size.
 The assignment of a particle to a sieve mesh size means that the particle would remain at a sieve of this mesh size.
 The volume of a particle is estimated by the product of the 2-dimensional area size multiplied by the half-length of the minor axis length of the best fitting ellipse.
 The estimated volumes of the particles assigned to a mesh size are summed up.

 The authors of [ESHSRG12] distinguish between two types of chewing material, called Optosil and Optical.

 |0.00 mm||min feret ≤ 0.2117 mm||area ≤ 4.130 mm²|